-The interior of the new E-Class is a nice place to be and it all feels well screwed together with nice touches such as an analogue clock in the centre of the dashboard.
+The interior of the new E-Class is a nice place to be and it all feels well screwed together with classy touches such as an analogue clock in the centre of the dashboard.
 All trim levels from the entry-level SE to the flagship E63 AMG models get leather seats, climate control and Mercedes' COMAND infotainment system.

 The E220 CDI is a bit rattly on start-up, but once up to speed, it quietens down.
 With 400Nm of torque available from just 1,400rpm, the E220 provides brisk real-world acceleration.
-However, this assured display at is undermined by the engine’s gruff soundtrack – it clatters noisily at idle and is coarse when extended.
+However, this assured display is undermined by the engine’s gruff soundtrack – it clatters noisily at idle and is coarse when extended.

 This is a shame, as the E-Class is otherwise exceptionally refined.
 There’s almost no wind noise and tyre roar is well suppressed, Better still, the standard adaptive dampers serve up a supple ride, which help the car soak up bumps that would send a shudder through the Jaguar XF’s cabin.